 If we remove fines won’t that mean no one will return their books?

+NO. Evidence has shown that people are more likely to return books once fines are removed.
 People feel embarrassed and ashamed when they have fines, and often stop using the library.

-The City of Sydney (AUS): without the threat of a fine, books were three times as likely to be returned.
+City of Sydney (AUS): without the threat of a fine, books were three times as likely to be returned.

 Will there be an incentive for people to return borrowed items?